Saad-Elbahi/SimpleSonarTest/README.md

 2. Configure the SonarQube properties in the `sonar-project.properties` file.
 Include the SonarQube server URL, project key, and authentication details.
 3. Run the SonarQube analysis using the following command: `mvn sonar:sonar` or `./gradlew sonarqube`
 4. Access the SonarQube dashboard to view the analysis results and code quality metrics.

-## Contributing

-Explain how other developers can contribute to your project.
-Include guidelines for reporting issues, suggesting improvements, or submitting pull requests.

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature/your-feature-name`
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin feature/your-feature-name`
-5. Open a pull request in the repository.

 ## License